mahirahmed691/cheatsheets/README.md

 ## A collection of useful Cheat Sheets for:

-# This repo will be updated  with up to date cheatsheets to help
+### This repo will be updated  with up to date cheatsheets to help with the retrospective software tool/cli.

 | LOGO | NAME | LINK |
 |---|---|---|